aejsmith/orion/README.md

 # Orion

 Orion is a hobby 3D game engine project.
-It currently supports Linux (Windows support is planned).
+It currently supports Linux and Windows (64-bit).

 ## License

 Orion is licensed under the ISC license, see [license.txt](https://github.com/aejsmith/orion/blob/master/documentation/license.txt) for details.

-## Building
+## Prerequisites

-After cloning the repository you first need to clone submodules containing some external libraries:

-    $ git submodule update --init
+### Linux

-You must also install the following requirements:
+You must also install the following requirements (including their development packages):

 * SCons
 * LLVM/clang
 * SDL (2.x)
 * freetype2
 * Bullet (2.x)

+### Windows

+Building on Windows requires Visual Studio (only 2015 has been tested) and SCons to be installed.
+All other library dependencies are pre-built and included in the repository.
+SCons needs to be added to your PATH.

+## Building

+After cloning the repository you first need to clone submodules containing some external libraries:

+    $ git submodule update --init

 You can then build by running SCons: